- Medical School - University of Minnesota (2006-2010)

 In addition to traditional cancer resections and other head and neck procedures, Dr. Day performs minimally-invasive transoral laser microsurgery and transoral robotic surgery.
 He also performs complex reconstructive surgery for patients with head and neck cancer defects.
 His research focuses on health outcomes of head and neck cancer patients, early detection of head and neck cancer, and improving quality of life and survival in head and neck cancer survivors.

-- Facial Plastic and Reconstructive Surgery: Clinical Reference Guide
+- Regional flaps in Facial Plastic and Reconstructive Surgery: Clinical Reference Guide

 Commercial Claims-Based Comparison of Survival and Toxic Effects of Definitive Radiotherapy vs Primary Surgery in Patients With Oropharyngeal Squamous Cell Carcinoma.

 Sher DJ, Agiro A, Zhou S, Day AT, DeVries A JAMA otolaryngology-- head & neck surgery 2018 Oct 144 10 913-922

 Otolaryngology resident experience with supraclavicular, submental and other regional flaps in the United States.

 Day AT, Tang L, Patel UA, Richmon JD, Emerick KS American journal of otolaryngology 2018 May

 Impact of high- versus low-risk genotype on sinonasal radiographic disease in cystic fibrosis.